The live animal exhibit trail and all hiking trails are OPEN every day! Squam Lake Cruises run daily.

 Ecotone Mammal Exhibit

 Ecotone Mammal ExhibitThe Ecotone Mammal Exhibit reveals the interrelationships of creatures living in an "ecotone", or the edge between two natural communities.
 There is often greater diversity in wildlife at these edges.
 Using interactive displays, this exhibit describes these areas, provides examples of animals that depend on them, and also addresses some of their adaptations.
-This exhibit is the home to three different types of animals that are generally found living in an ecotone: red fox, fisher, and gray fox.
+This exhibit is the home to three different types of animals that are generally found living in an ecotone: red fox and gray fox.

 Bobcat Exhibit